Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Installation

 \subsubsection{TNS}

 The TNS listening module downloads an updated database from TNS at a predefined cadence (typically 1h and we do not recommend downloading at a too high cadence).
-To be able to use this service, the user has to create a user account on the TNS webpage (see the \href{https://www.wis-tns.org/content/tns-getting-started}{TNS getting started page}) and replace the following fields in the configuration file.
+To be able to use this service, the user has to create a user account on the TNS webpage\footnote{See the TNS getting started page: \href{https://www.wis-tns.org/content/tns-getting-started}{https://www.wis-tns.org/content/tns-getting-started}.} and replace the following fields in the configuration file.

 The other arguments in the \verb|[settings.TNS]| tag can be used to specify the output format and download frequency.